Jellyfish-Insights/andromeda/scraper/README.md

 If you run the program as a container, log files will be available at the volume mounted to `logs`.
-The verbosity level of log messages can also be changed for every individual job by passing `logging` parameter in the `.env` file.
+The verbosity level of log messages can also be changed for every individual job by passing `logging` parameter in the `.json` file.
 This parameter can take values {10,20,30,40,50}, where 10 includes all messages and 50 only critical messages.